ykskb/phrag/docs/performance.md

 ### Observations

-- **Resource allocation**:
-  Performance seems to have increased linear with the resource allocation overall and improvement was even more significant for nested queries.
+- **Resource allocation**: performance roughly seems to have increased linear with the resource allocation overall and improvement was even more significant for nested queries.

-- **Nest levels**:
-  Considering additional SQL queries and serialization required per nest level, `20%` to `50%` less performance per nest levels seems reasonable.
+- **Nest levels**: considering additional SQL queries and serialization required per nest level, `20%` to `50%` less performance per nest levels seems reasonable.
 However, with increased resources, performance drop with nested queries seems to be smaller.
 It was also observed that querying nested objects for `has-many` relationship affects performance more than `has-one` relationship, which indicates serialization and validation of retrieved records as per GraphQL schema is possibly the factor for larger latency and resource consumption.

-- **Resolver model**:
-  Bucket queue model with [Superlifter](https://github.com/oliyh/superlifter) vs recursion model were compared for more performant resolver implementation.
+- **Resolver model**: bucket queue model with [Superlifter](https://github.com/oliyh/superlifter) vs recursion model were compared for more performant resolver implementation.
 Though results are not included in this page, recursion model was more performant in a case of Phrag which has simple resolution requirements.
-The overhead of adding queue and resolving them through Promise (CompletableFuture) seemed to affect performance.
+The overhead of adding queue and resolving them through Promise (CompletableFuture) seemed to have some overhead.